 Wine is known to be synonymous with celebrations, relaxation and procreation.
 One would hardly think of it as a way to pay homage to a city, especially not a city that’s internationally known for its delicious food and rich culture.
 Ironically, that’s precisely what Kim Lewis did with her wine brand, Ole’ Orleans Wines, a company that pays tribute to The Big Easy and its historical legacy.

-A native of New Orleans, Lewis is the mother of three beautiful children who relocated to Atlanta after Hurricane Katrina.
+A native of New Orleans, Louisiana, Lewis is the mother of three beautiful children who relocated to Atlanta after Hurricane Katrina.
 Lewis stayed there for four years before moving back to her home city in 2009.
 “I didn’t like it in Atlanta,” she shares.
 “I’m a true New Orleans girl because just about every weekend I was back here.
 I love it here.
 I love my city.
 I love my culture.”

 Even though Lewis has family ties to other parts of Louisiana such as Ponchatoula, Thibodaux and Hammond, her heart resides in New Orleans.
 The city itself is a mixture of African, French, Spanish, Cajun, German, Creole, Irish, Italian, Haitian and Native American.
 This eclectic blend of cultures is what makes New Orleans so special.
 It’s this uniqueness that inspired Lewis to build her brand around the city.